f3/mixing-station-docs/docs/integrations/apis.md

 # APIs

-Mixing Station provides different {{ abbr('API') }}s for integration with external software and hardware.
+Mixing Station provides different APIs for integration with external software and hardware.
 The goal of these APIs is to cover the majority of console parameters with a unified API, allowing your application to work with every mixer supported by Mixing Station.

 ## Overview